XBRL FRC Taxonomies

 Two white papers on the successful use of XBRL in the UK and on Inline XBRL have been published on xbrl.org.uk.
 These are an important means of explaining the benefits of the UK approach and encouraging efficient use of XBRL in other projects.

-The FRC has made amendments to the suite of taxonomies issued in September 2014 by implementing additional tags to enable:
+The FRC has made amendments to the suite of taxonomies last issued in December 2015.

 Micro preparers to tag using only those parts of the FRS 102 taxonomy which are relevant